Updated on December 15, 2022 | 3 minute read

 For more Google Shopping news, FAQs and 'How-Tos', check out our resources.
 Discover the latest trends, insights, and tips for how to win at Google Shopping this year with our 2022 Google Shopping Trends Report.

 Interested in adding a CSS to your approach and conquering Google Shopping?
-Book a call with one of our Google Shopping Specialists today.
+Book a demo with one of our Google Shopping Specialists today.

 Jak is a Senior Data Analyst at Bidnamic.
 He works alongside clients to optimise their Google Ads accounts.
 He also plays a major role in the transition phase, ensuring a smooth experience and continued success.